croquet/croquet-for-unity-guardians/README.md

 In the Guardians scene (while play is stopped), select the `Croquet` object in the scene hierarchy, then in that object's `Croquet Runner` component select the **Debug Using External Session** checkbox.

-Now whenever you press play, the console output will include a line of the form "ready for browser to load from http://localhost:...".
-Copy that address (if you click on the line, it will appear as selectable text in the view below the console) then use it to launch a new browser tab.
-This should complete the startup of the app.
+With this option set, whenever you start playing from that scene the Unity console will include a line of the form "ready for browser to load from http://localhost:...".
+Click on the line so that it appears in the text area below the console, and there click on the URL part to load it into your system's default browser.
+The loading of the URL will enable the app to continue.
 All the JS developer tools (console, breakpoints etc) offered by the browser are available for working with the code.

 When you stop play in the Unity editor, the browser tab will automatically leave the Croquet session.
 If you restart play, you will need to reload the tab to join the session again.